 Adaptive Output Token Escalation Design

-Reduces GPU slot over-reservation by ~4x through a “low default + escalate on truncation” strategy for output tokens.
+Reduces GPU slot over-reservation by ~4x through a “low default + escalate on truncation” strategy for output tokens, with multi-turn recovery for responses that exceed even the escalated limit.

 Problem